Secure messaging

-Secure messaging is a server-based approach to protect sensitive data when sent beyond the corporate borders, and it provides compliance with industry regulations such as HIPAA, GLBA and SOX.
-Advantages over classical secure e-mail are that confidential and authenticated exchanges can be started immediately by any internet user worldwide since there is no requirement to install any software nor to obtain or to distribute cryptographic keys beforehand.
+Secure messaging refers to the practice of protecting sensitive data during communication through platforms that ensure confidentiality, integrity, and availability of communication using encryption and security protocols.
+It is commonly used for personal, professional, and governmental communication to protect sensitive information from unauthorized access, interception, or tampering.
 Secure messages provide non-repudiation as the recipients (similar to online banking) are personally identified and transactions are logged by the secure email platform.

 Functionality

 Secure messaging works as an online messaging service.
 Firstly, users enroll in a secure messaging platform.
 Then, the user logs into their account by typing in their username and password (or strong authentication) similar to a web-based email account.
-Out of a message center messages can be sent over a secure SSL-connection or via other equally protecting methods to any recipient.
-If the recipient is contacted for the first time a message unlock code (see below MUC) is needed to authenticate the recipient.
+Out of a message center, the messages can be sent over a secure SSL-connection or via other equally protecting methods to any recipient.
+If the recipient is contacted for the first time, a message unlock code (see below MUC) is needed to authenticate the recipient.
 Alternatively, secure messaging can be used out of any standard email program without installing software.

 Secure delivery

 Secure messaging possesses different types of delivery: secured web interface, S/MIME or PGP encrypted communication or TLS secured connections to email domains, or individual email clients.
-One single secure message can be sent to different recipients with different types of secure delivery the sender does not have to worry about.
+One single secure message can be sent to different recipients with different types of secure delivery that the sender does not have to worry about.